ivotron/popper2-paper/paper/paper.md

 ### Docker

-Docker is an industry-standard daemon-based light-weight virtualization technology that was released in early 2013.
+Docker is an OS-level virtualization technology that was released in early 2013.
 It uses various Linux kernel features like namespaces and cgroups to segregate processes so that they can run independently.
 It provides state of the art isolation guarantees and makes it easy to build, deploy, and run applications using containers following the OCI (Open Container Initiative) [@oci] specifications.
 However, it was not designed for use in multi-user HPC environments and also has significant security issues [@yasrab2018mitigating], which might enable a user inside a Docker container to have root access to the host system's network and filesystem, thus making it unsuitable for use in HPC systems.